PaulLebmann/docker-gibbonedu/README.md

 3. Login to your Gibbon installation and go to Admin > System Admin > Update
 4. run `docker-compose up -d`
 5. Refresh the Update page, and it should show there are some database updates to be run.
 Run these by pressing the Submit button.

-It also worked for me when I did not go to the update page in advance.
-So when visiting Admin > System Admin I got presented with the upgrade page.

 ## Backupstrategy